AlexxNica/muffin/README.md

 in the root directory to run all the tests.

-# Contributing

-- Make sure you document any API changes
-- Update the changelog
-- All new functionality must have unit tests
-- Unit tests coverage must be 100% at all times.
-Exclude things that should not be part of coverage statistics.

 # API Spec

 - Each endpoint should be clearly documented in which fields it supports filtering on,